evmcnb/quartz/content/Full/Menorrhagia.md

 2. [[Pearls/Combined oral contraceptive pill|Combined oral contraceptive pill]]
 3. Long acting progestogens

-Refer to secondary care for further investigations if the treatment is unsuccessful, symptoms are severe or there are large [[Fibroids]] (>3cm)
+Refer to secondary care for further investigations if the treatment is unsuccessful, symptoms are severe or there are large [[Pearls/Fibroids]] (>3cm)